-Supplies essential news and insights for academic librarians and features columns from Steven Bell (From the Bell Tower), Barbara Fister (Peer to Peer Review), and others, plus fascinating newsmaker interviews.
+Supplies essential news and insights for academic librarians, plus fascinating newsmaker interviews.
 Also includes occasional special editions from INFOdocket.

 Be the first to read about what’s moving in the marketplace and getting buzz, bookish stories making news, and key items from the book-loving web.
 This collection development and readers’ advisory insight is designed to help you navigate the fast and furious flow of new books and book news.